Salt & Wind Travel

 For such a small region, there is a multitude of choices.
 While some come just for the oysters, others prefer to round out their time on the coast with a bit more activity.
 For a quick and easy hike, start at the Tomales Bay Trailhead.
 It’s the perfect way to work up an appetite, and the walk through grazing fields among the cows (watch for cow patties!) feels truly pastoral.

-Getting out onto the water is easy too.
+Getting out onto the water is easy, too.
 There are plenty of boat launches for those with their own gear or overnight boat camping trips along these protected shorelines.
-Their bioluminescence tours run at dusk on moonless nights when water and air temperatures are just so, and the bay lights up.
-Conveniently, these tours depart from Miller’s Boat Launch, just next to Nick’s Cove so that you can relive it all over a pint of something and a bowl of chowder.
+Their bioluminescent tours run at dusk on moonless nights when water and air temperatures are just so, and the bay lights up.
+Conveniently, these tours depart from Miller’s Boat Launch, just next to Nick’s Cove, so you can relive it all over a pint of something and a bowl of chowder.

 No matter how you do it, there are plenty of ways to recharge your batteries in Tomales Bay, though with spotty cell service, your phone won’t be necessary here.